-There are many reason’s why videos are good for you businesses.
-Here are just 4 benefits showing how they can help:
+There are many reasons explainer videos are good for your businesses.
+Here are just four of the many benefits:

 - Increase conversion rates

-According to a recent survey conducted by Video Rascal, 85% of audiences are more likely to purchase a product once they see an accompanying explainer video
+According to a survey conducted by Video Rascal, 85% of audiences are more likely to purchase a product once they have viewed an explainer video about that product.

 - Clarify the objective of your message